-The Biomacromolecules/Macromolecules Young Investigator Award recognizes two individuals, early in their careers, who have made a major impact on the field of polymer science.
-This award was established in 2013 and is administered and supported by the POLY division of the ACS, Biomacromolecules, Macromolecules, and ACS Macro Letters.
-The award is presented annually at the fall at the national ACS meeting during the POLY/PMSE award program.
+The ACS Macro Letters/Biomacromolecules/Macromolecules Young Investigator Award recognizes two individuals, early in their careers, who have made a major impact on the field of polymer science.
+This award was established in 2013 and is administered and supported by the POLY division of the ACS and the following journals of ACS Publications: ACS Macro Letters, Biomacromolecules, and Macromolecules.
+The award is presented annually at the Fall ACS National Meeting during the POLY/PMSE award program.

-Award: Awardees receive a plaque, an honorarium of $3,000, and travel expenses up to $1,500 to attend the national ACS meeting at which the award is presented.
-The recipient is expected to present at a symposium in his/her honor at the national ACS meeting.
+Award: Awardees receive a plaque, an honorarium of $3,000, registration, and travel expenses up to $1,500 to attend the Fall ACS National Meeting at which the award is presented.
+The recipient is expected to present at a symposium in his/her honor at the Fall ACS National Meeting.
 The award shall be granted to an individual without regard to race, color, national origin, sex, religion, age, disability, or sexual orientation.

-Eligibility: A nominee must be a member or affiliate of the POLY division of ACS, cannot be an Editor-in-chief, Deputy Editor, or Associate Editor of the sponsoring journals, nor a member of the selection committee in the year the awardee is selected.
+Eligibility: A nominee cannot be an Editor-in-chief, Associate Editor, or Topic Editor of the sponsoring journals, nor a member of the selection committee in the year the awardee is selected.
 Self nominations are not allowed.
 Nominees must be of age 40 years or below on January 1, of the award year.
 The awardee candidates should have published at least one article in either Biomacromolecules, Macromolecules, or ACS Macro Letters in the previous 2 years.
 Nominees from academia, industry, and national laboratories are encouraged.

 For more information about previous awardees: